Kondwani7/Data-structures-and-Algorithms-Java/README.md

 * Getting the length of a singly linked list
 * Insert a node at the beginning of a singly linked list
 * Insert a node at the end of a singly linked list
+* insert a node at given position of a linked list
 ### DoublyLinkedLists
 In this [section](), we cover concepts such as:
 * first